mnemonic101/irony/README.md

 ## Thanksgiving

 I would like to thank [thiagobustamante](https://github.com/thiagobustamante) for his realy inspiring work on [typescript-rest](https://github.com/thiagobustamante/typescript-rest)!
 This MVC Framework for TypeScript started as a fork of [typescript-rest](https://github.com/thiagobustamante/typescript-rest).
 I realy liked it, but then I started refactoring the code.
-I wanted it to be more modular and convention besed.
-Also I wanted to use the [typescript-ioc](https://github.com/thiagobustamante/typescript-ioc), which at the point of forking where not easily manageable.
-Evenmore at this time the code was written for ES6.
+I wanted it to be more modular and convention based.
+Also I wanted to use the [typescript-ioc](https://github.com/thiagobustamante/typescript-ioc) package, which, at the point of forking, was not easy to implement.
+Evenmore at this time the code was written for ES6, while I needed to target ES5.
 In the end there was not much that I could have been back-merged such easily.

 ## License